tivityhealth/smartystreet-google-geocode/nuget/README.md

 ```
 > **NOTE:** include `using SmartyStreetsGoogleGeocode;` at the top

-# Usage for .net core
+# Usage for .net framework

 ## Configuration